ALROAL/vision-transformers-generative-modelling/README.md

 ![vit-cvae table results](https://imgur.com/1J7Mwug.png)

 ## Report
-Have a look to the complete [Report - Vision Transformers for Generative Modelling](Report - Vision Transformers for Generative Modelling.pdf) with detailed information regarding the theoretical background, implementations, methodology and results.
+Have a look to the complete [Report of Vision Transformers for Generative Modelling](Report_Vision_Transformers_Generative_Modelling.pdf) with detailed information regarding the theoretical background, implementations, methodology and results.